longhp1618/VinUni-Server-CECS/ssh-setup/README.md

 echo >> $HOME/.ssh/config
 ```

-Copy and paste this block
+Copy and paste this block. **Note: you only have to replace the [port] by your port.
+User always is ubuntu.**
 ```
 Host cecs
     HostName 100.88.197.50